Bing sutt

-Change

-There were several bing sutts in Canton from 1970 to 1990s.
-However, most of them have closed now.
+History

-Since World War II, the dietary culture of Hong Kong became westernized.
-That was also the time when bing sutts started to become popular and created localized western menus to keep Hong Kong-style restaurants alive.
-Bing sutts hit the height of their popularity in the 1950s to 1960s.
+Since the conclusion of World War II, the dietary culture of Hong Kong became increasingly westernised.
+It was during this time that bing sutts started to become popular, and created western-influenced menus to keep Hong Kong-style restaurants alive.
+Bing sutts hit the height of their popularity in the 1950s and '60s.

-Traditional bing sutts only provide drinks and localized western snacks.
-Although serving western menus, they keep the price low and thus become popular among people from various social statuses.
-Yet along with the development of cha chaan tengs, chained fast food shops and coffee shops, which sell a larger variety of food, bing sutts became less competitive.
-In the 1980s, many had no choice but to refine the traditional menus by adding rice and noodles so as to increase their competitiveness.
+Traditional bing sutts only provided cold drinks alongside light, western-style meals.
+By keeping their prices low, they became popular with people from all social strata.
+But with the development of cha chaan tengs, fast food chains, and coffee shops, which sell a larger variety of food, bing sutts became less competitive.
+In the 1980s, many had no choice but to refine the traditional menus by adding the oriental staples of rice and noodles in order to increase their competitiveness.

-In 1980s, the cold drink market in Guangzhou ushered in a large number of new frozen foods.
-These new inventions helped bing sutt regain its popularity.
-In 1990s, most bing sutt mainly served to tong sui, milk, coconut milk, tortoise jelly, and other sorts of desserts.
-Others served dishes such as cake, fried dumplings, soup, glutinous rice, fast food lunch boxes, snacks, bread, congee, etc. In the summer, a small number of bing sutt would also serve ice cream, and cold drinks.
-In Guangzhou, bing sutt became a large part of people's lives.
-Gradually there emerged the “Four Great Bing Sutt”; it included the Shun Kee Bing, Mei Lei Kyun Bing Sutt, Sunshine Bing Sutt, and Emperor Bing Sutt (there also the Rainbow Bing Sutt and the Heung Kwan Bing Sutt).
-As of today only the Shun Kee Bing Sutt still exists.
-The Mei Lei Kyun Bing Sutt has been brought under the Tai Ping Koon Restaurant.
+In the 1980s, the cold drink market in Guangzhou ushered in a large number of new frozen foods.
+These new inventions helped bing sutts regain their popularity.
+In the 1990s, most bing sutts served mainly tong sui, milk, coconut milk, tortoise jelly, and other sorts of desserts.
+Others served dishes such as fried dumplings, soup, glutinous rice, fast food lunch boxes, and congee.
+In the summer, a small number of bing sutts would also serve ice cream.
+In Guangzhou, bing sutts became a large part of people's lives.
+Gradually there emerged the “Four Great Bing Sutts” in the shape of the Shun Kee Bing Sutt, Mei Lei Kyun Bing Sutt, Sunshine Bing Sutt, and Emperor Bing Sutt.
+As of today, only the Shun Kee Bing Sutt still exists.
+The Mei Lei Kyun Bing Sutt was incoporated into the Tai Ping Koon Restaurant.